 - Students demonstrated promising progress, and districts expanded Summit Learning to additional grades and campuses.

-If the first four years of the Summit Learning Program were about demonstrating the potential of this kind of innovative partnership, the next several years will be focused on learning and improving together so that all students have a path to achieve core educational outcomes: mastery of content knowledge, demonstration of college-ready cognitive skills, and development of essential habits of success.
-As an organization, we at T.L.P.
-Education are focused on helping our district partners meet their goals for student learning — and creating tools and supports that can be adopted by any school in the country.
+If the first four years of the Summit Learning program were about demonstrating the potential of this kind of innovative partnership, the next several years will be focused on learning and improving together so that all students have a path to achieve core educational outcomes: mastery of content knowledge, demonstration of college-ready cognitive skills, and development of essential habits of success.
+As an organization, we at Gradient Learning are focused on helping our district partners meet their goals for student learning — and creating tools and supports that can be adopted by any school in the country.

 I’ve spent nearly my whole life in education working at almost every level — from tutor to teacher, principal to program leader.
 At every step in my career, I have tried to work toward solutions with the potential to change more than one classroom, one school, or one district.
 I believe that we are closer than ever before to a time when all schools can bring the findings from learning science and the best instructional practices to their students.